ynshenoy/python-akhada/magnetodb-notifications.rst

 Future lifecycle
 ================

-In the future new types of notifications are expected from the MagnetoDB.
+In future new types of notifications are expected from the MagnetoDB.
 These will need to be handled either by additional notification plugins or (hopefully) generic notification handling.
-The Ceilometer team will be responsible for collaborating with the MagnetoDB team to ensure these are handled smoothly.
+The MagnetoDB team will be responsible for collaborating with the ceilometer team to ensure these are handled smoothly.

 Dependencies
 ============